Gretta Vosper: Ministry

 Vosper worked for two years as a junior minister at United Church in Kingston before she and Kooiman moved to Toronto in 1993 as team ministers at St. Matthew's United Church.

 In 1997, Vosper became the minister of West Hill United Church in Toronto.
 Over the next few years, she became increasingly aware that her views on God were changing, and she was becoming uncomfortable using traditional United Church liturgy.
 Her marriage to Kooiman ended as their theological views diverged.

 In 2001, she told her congregation that she was a non-theist – although she believed in God as a concept, she no longer believed in God as a supernatural being who intervened in the affairs of humanity.
-Although she expected to be fired, her congregation supported her, although regular attendance declined from 150 to 40, especially after the Lord's Prayer was removed from the liturgy in 2003.
+Although she expected to be fired, the United Church instead settled with her.
+Regular attendance in her congregation declined from 150 to 40, especially after the Lord's Prayer was removed from the liturgy in 2003.

 During her "non-theist" phase, Vosper was supported by leaders of the United Church.
 In 2011, Mardi Tindal, at the time United Church moderator, told a Toronto newspaper, "I celebrate Gretta and others like her who cause us to think more deeply about the nature of our faith.
 What Gretta has done has ignited a fresh conversation and invigorated the discussion."

 In 2004, Vosper married Scott Kearns, the music director at her church.